frictionlessdata/frictionless-py/docs/guides/introduction-guide.md

     table.write("tmp/countries-cleaned.csv")
 ```

-Finally, we've got the cleaned version of our data, which can be exported to a database or published.
-We have used a CSV as an output format but could have used Excel, JSON, SQL, and others.
+Now at last we've got the cleaned version of our data, which can be exported to a database or published.
+We've used CSV as our output format – but we could have used Excel, JSON, SQL, and others.

 ```bash